Key Academic Information - Year 11

 - Text books to be returned to the issuing department by the end of term

 Formal coursework/controlled assessments tasks will be ongoing throughout Year 11; these will take place during normal timetabled lessons.

 - Appropriate revision during the Easter and summer half-term breaks is essential – please make holiday plans accordingly.

-- The GCSE Art examination typically takes place in the spring term of Year 11.
+- The IGCSE English Language Speaking & Listening assessment typically takes place in the second half of the spring term in Year 11.

 - The GCSE PE practical examination typically takes place towards the end of the spring term in Year 11.

-- A minimum of three oral and written controlled assessments will be carried out over the two year course in some languages.
+- A minimum of three oral and written controlled assessments will be carried out over the two year course in Chinese.

 - Revision at home and Examination Leave – the detailed arrangements will be confirmed in a letter sent from the Deputy Head (Academic), available via the Parent Portal, at the start of the summer term.
 Typically, examination leave may be taken from half-term in the summer term.

 - Pupils following BTEC programmes may not take examination leave until they have completed all their assignments and have permission from the relevant Head of Department.